Trixder/Login-Plugin-PaperMC/README.md

 # Player Registration Plugin – PaperMC Project [In Development]

 This is a Minecraft server plugin built using the PaperMC API.
 It adds a simple player registration system that prompts new players to register with a password before they can play.
 Returning players must log in before gaining access to server commands or gameplay features.
-The goal is to add an extra layer of access control and identity verification to public or semi-public servers.
+The goal is to add an extra layer of access control and identity verification to servers.

 ## Overview